Alexsoil/GIRTE/README.md

 # GIRTE
 Graph-Based Information Retrieval with Transformer Embeddings

+## Execution Instructions
+python3 -O src/main.py collection theta iter
+- collection: one of (baeza, CF, NPL).
+The collection of documents to process
+- theta: Value of theta for creation of edges.
+Any value in range 0.0 - 1.0.
+- iter: the number of iterations to run (effectively how many documents will be processed).
+0 for all the documents in the collection.

 ## Current Goal
 - Load data to the system DONE
 - Use BERT to transform into embeddings DONE